-We believe the following competitive strengths distinguish us from other owners, operators, developers and acquirers of all-inclusive resorts:
+We believe the following competitive strengths distinguish us from other owners, operators, developers and acquirers of allinclusive resorts:

 - Premier Collection of All-Inclusive Resorts in Highly Desirable Locations.
 We believe that our portfolio represents a premier collection of all-inclusive resorts.
-Our award-winning resorts are located in prime beachfront locations in popular vacation destinations, including Cancún, Playa del Carmen, Puerto Vallarta and Los Cabos in Mexico, Punta Cana in the Dominican Republic and Montego Bay in Jamaica.
+Our award-winning resorts are located in prime beachfront locations in popular vacation destinations, including Cancún, Playa del Carmen, Puerto Vallarta and Los Cabos in Mexico, Punta Cana and La Romana in the Dominican Republic and Montego Bay in Jamaica.
 Guests may conveniently access our resorts from a number of North American and other international gateway markets. - Diversified Portfolio of All-Inclusive Resorts.
-We currently offer our guests resorts located in four main geographic markets and across a number of price points.
-This diversity helps to foster loyalty among our guests and to drive repeat business.
-As of December 31, 2019, we operated resorts under eight brands.
-Having multiple brands to offer owners and developers is essential to our ability to secure management agreements and high-return acquisitions since having a family of brands mitigates the risks of brand-on-brand supply growth and subsequent cannibalization. - Exclusive Focus on the All-Inclusive Model.
-We believe the all-inclusive resort model is increasing in popularity as more people come to appreciate the benefits of a high-quality vacation experience that couples value and a high degree of cost certainty.
+We currently offer our guests resorts located in four main geographic markets and across a range of price points, which we believe helps foster loyalty among our guests and drive repeat business.
+We operate resorts under seven distinct brands.
+Having multiple brands to offer owners and developers is essential to our ability to secure management agreements and attractive acquisitions since having a portfolio of brands mitigates the risks of brand-on-brand supply growth and subsequent cannibalization and expands our addressable market. - Exclusive Focus on the All-Inclusive Model.
+We believe the all-inclusive resort model is increasing in popularity as more people come to appreciate the benefits of a high-quality vacation experience that offers value, ease of planning and a high degree of cost certainty.
 Because our guests have pre-purchased their vacation packages, we also have the opportunity to earn incremental revenue if our guests purchase upgrades, premium services and amenities that are not included in the all-inclusive package. - Integrated and Scalable Operating Platform.
-We believe we have developed a scalable resort management platform designed to improve operating efficiency at the 19 resorts we currently manage.
-Our platform enables us to integrate additional resorts we may acquire, manage hotels owned by third-parties and potentially internalize the management of the four resorts we own, but do not manage.
+We believe we have developed a scalable resort management platform designed to improve operating efficiency at the 18 resorts we currently manage.
+Our platform enables us to integrate additional resorts we may acquire, manage resorts owned by third-parties and potentially internalize the management of the two resorts we own but do not manage.
 Our platform also enables managers of each of our key functions, including sales, marketing and resort management, to observe, analyze, share and respond to trends throughout our portfolio.
-As a result, we are able to implement management initiatives on a real-time and portfolio-wide basis. - Strategic Relationship with Hyatt to Develop All-Inclusive Resorts.
-Our strategic relationship with Hyatt, which indirectly beneficially owned approximately 9.2% of our ordinary shares as of December 31, 2019, provides us with a range of benefits, including the right to operate certain of our existing resorts under the Hyatt Ziva and Hyatt Zilara brands (the "Hyatt All-Inclusive Resort Brands") in certain countries and, through December 31, 2021, certain rights with respect to the development and management of future Hyatt All-Inclusive Resort Brands resorts in Mexico, Costa Rica, the Dominican
+As a result, we are able to implement management initiatives on a real-time, portfolio-wide basis.

-Republic, Jamaica and Panama (the "Market Area").
+• Strategic Relationship with Hyatt to Develop All-Inclusive Resorts.
+Our strategic relationship with Hyatt under our Hyatt Strategic Alliance Agreement, as amended, provides us with a range of benefits, including the right to operate certain of our existing resorts under the Hyatt Ziva and Hyatt Zilara brands (the "Hyatt All-Inclusive Resort Brands") in certain countries and, through December 31, 2021, certain rights with respect to the development and management of future Hyatt All-Inclusive Resort Brands resorts in Mexico, Costa Rica, the Dominican Republic, Jamaica and Panama (the "Market Area").